jocafamaka/nagmapReborn/INSTALL.md

 ## Support

-If you experience any problems deploying Nagmap Reborn please [see here](https://github.com/jocafamaka/nagmapReborn/wiki/How-to-request-support%3F) how to request suport.

 You can [see here](https://github.com/jocafamaka/nagmapReborn/wiki/) the Wiki / FAQ of Nagmap Reborn.
+You'll find tutorials and answers to common questions!